Resummed energy loss in extreme-mass-ratio scattering using critical orbits: Scattering geodesics and the separatrix

 It is instructive to consider the near-separatrix behavior also from the point of view of an action formulation, central to effective field theory and amplitude methods.
 The radial action for a scattering geodesic is given by

 where the infrared regulator $\bar r$ is introduced for mathematical definiteness, with $r_{0} \ll \bar r < \infty$, noting the integral formally diverges for $\bar r\to\infty$.
 The limit $\bar r \to \infty$ is taken only at the end of the calculation, after constructing a scattering ``observable'' from $I_r^{(\bar r)}$ (such as the scattering angle; see Eq.~\eqref{eq:chi_from_action} below), when one then aims to demonstrate that the result is finite.
 For alternative ways of regulating the integral in Eq.~(\ref{eq:radial_action_def}), see, e.g., Ref.~\cite{Gonzo:2024xjk}.
+For a small $\delta j>0$ at fixed $v$ , the radial action \eqref{eq:radial_action_def} admits an asymptotic expansion